xuexianlim/eXactMPC/README.md

 It prints the motor velocity commands for a single MPC time step.

 # Python
 This program runs a simulation of the excavator arm using the controller.
-It therefore solves the optimisation problem each time step and calculates the excavator arm response before repeating the process.
+It solves the optimisation problem each time step and calculates the excavator arm response before repeating the process.
 It therefore takes a while longer to finish outputting the visualisation plots.

 The file to run is `MPCSimulation.py`.
 At least Python 3.10 is required to run the program due to the presence of match-case syntax.